rtfenter/Loyalty-Systems-Series/README.md

 ## About This Repo
 This repository is the **central hub** for all loyalty-related work — writing, diagrams, prototypes, and system investigations.
-It will grow gradually and intentionally, one small artifact at a time.